ECB's Trichet tells the "indignant": I hear you

 "We are halfway there.
 We have already reinforced the regulation for commercial banks.
 There is still a lot of work to do, notably on the non-banking (institutions)," said Trichet, who is in the last two weeks of his eight-year mandate at the Frankfurt-based bank.

-Trichet said he was not in favour of "de-globalisation" but added that from the anti-globalisation protesters he heard a message that global economic governance needed to be reinforced.
+Trichet said he was not in favor of "de-globalization" but added that from the anti-globalization protesters he heard a message that global economic governance needed to be reinforced.

 (Reporting by Thierry Leveque; writing by Geert De Clercq; editing by Andrew Roche)